bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

 ## RBAC Verifications

 Now everything is set up!
 Let's try to create some applications with different users and see what happens.
-The `./ApplicationSets/blueappset.yaml` creates an ApplicationSet that deploys `https://github.com/rokej/BlueApplications/tree/main/mobileApplication` application to those two remote blue clusters.
+The `./ApplicationSets/blueMobileAppset.yaml` creates an ApplicationSet that deploys `https://github.com/rokej/BlueApplications/tree/main/mobileApplication` application to those two remote blue clusters.

 ```
+  generators:
-    - clusterDecisionResource:
+    - clusters:
-        configMapRef: acm-placement
-        labelSelector:
+        selector:
           matchLabels:
-            cluster.open-cluster-management.io/placement: blue-placement
+            argocd.argoproj.io/secret-type: cluster
+            cluster.open-cluster-management.io/clusterset: blueclusterset
 ```

-This cluster decision section of the application set uses existing `blue-placement` that was created by step 10.
-When step 10 creates a `Placement` CR, the placement controller evaluates and creates a `PlacementDecision` CR with `cluster.open-cluster-management.io/placement: blue-placement` label. `PlacementDecision` contains a list of selected clusters.
+This cluster selector section of the application set uses the `clusters` generator to target clusters that are part of the `blueclusterset` ManagedClusterSet.
+This approach is more reliable than the previous `clusterDecisionResource` method and automatically excludes the local cluster.

 ### As a viewer